Trusted WordPress tutorials, when you need them most.

 Why Allow Users to Subscribe to Categories in WordPress?

 Categories allow you to group your blog posts into different topics and sections.
-This can help visitors find interesting and relevant content, which can increase your pageviews and reduce the bounce rate while also improving the visitor experience.
+This can help visitors find interesting and relevant content, while also improving the visitor experience.

 For example, if you have a travel blog, then you might create categories such as Accommodation, Itineraries, and Safety Tips.